“The difference between successful people and very successful people is that very successful people say NO to almost everything.”

 It will be easier for you to decline when you know what you are going to compromise on if you say yes.

-Let’s say if your priority is to save up money for something important and your friends ask you to join them on an expensive dinner.
+Let’s say your priority is to save up money for something important and your friends ask you to join them for an expensive dinner.